plucena/data_privacy_framework/README.md

 @Cluade4 @DataPrivacyFramework.sol @OnChainDatabase.sol @MPCCore.sol @MPCInterface.sol

 ```

 Based on the structure of OnChainDatabase.sol
-Create a COTI Smart Contract using DataPrivacyFramework.sol for a ticketing system
+Create a  single file COTI Smart Contract that extends DataPrivacyFramework.sol for a ticketing smart contract
-that ensures user privacy.
-Eg: keep ticket,  event and ticketownership private information
+The Ticketing contract should ensures user privacy.
+Eg: keep ticket,  event and ticketOwnership should use MPC Data types for private information.
+Never save garbledtext in storage, use ctUint64
-where appliable.
-Users can purchase and store event tickets digitally,
+The contract should allow users to purchase and store event tickets digitally,
 with each ticket uniquely tied to its owner to prevent counterfeiting and unauthorized
 resale.
-Implementing garbled circuits for privacy allows users to prove ticket ownership
+Implementing MPC for privacy allows users to prove ticket ownership
 without revealing personal information.
-Smart contracts can automate ticket transfers
+Smart contracts should be able to automate ticket transfers
 and enforce resale policies, ensuring fair pricing and reducing fraud.
 Save smart contract on sc folder
 ```